 Seaview Wastewater Treatment Plant

-- discharge of treated and partially treated effluent through an existing outfall,
+• discharge treated and partially treated effluent through an existing outfall,

-- and permission to occupy the stream and coastal marine area with an outfall structure.
+• and to occupy the stream and coastal marine area with an outfall structure.

 Investigation Reports